3liz/py-qgis-wps/README.md

 ## WPS input/output layer mapping

-With Qgis desktop , Qgis processing algorithms usually apply on a Qgis  source project and computed layers are displayed in the same context as the source project.
+With QGIS desktop, QGIS processing algorithms usually apply on a QGIS source project and computed layers are displayed in the same context as the source project.

 Py-qgis-wps works the same way: a qgis project will be used as a source of input layers.
 The difference is that, when an algorithm runs, it creates a qgis project file associated to the current task and register computed layers to it.